skip2mylo/BI-portfolio/README.md

 ## (*KEEP UPDATING*)
 Three SQL databases went into a No SQL bar, but had to leave because they couldn't find any tables...

-This is a repo for showcasing the school projects and other self-study pratices within Business Intelligence/data analytics for June.
+This is a repo for showcasing the school projects and other self-study pratices within Business Intelligence/data analytics.